-Although he has always shown glimpses of his potential (including a stage win at the 2011 Vuelta a España), it wasn't until 2013 that he made his break-through, winning the Volta a Catalunya, Liege-Bastogne-Liege and stage nine of the Tour de France.
+Although he had always shown glimpses of his potential (including a stage win at the 2011 Vuelta a España), it wasn't until 2013 that he made his break-through, winning the Volta a Catalunya, Liège-Bastogne-Liège and stage nine of the Tour de France.
 Since then, he's added his Monument tally with victory at the 2014 Il Lombardia.

 You only have to look at Martin's heritage to realise he was destined for great things.
 Son of british pro Neil Martin, his mother is the sister of Stephen Roche and his cousin is Team Sky rider Nicolas Roche.

 Former pro Dan Martin nominated for prestigious book prize

 Irishman’s autobiography Chased by Pandas is up for Sunday Times cycling book of the year

 Five things to look out for at Il Lombardia 2021

 The final Monument of the season is here - don't miss these moments

 By Stephen Puddicombe Published